KerenDruker/computer-organization-proj/README.md

 ## 🕹️ Simulator.c Functionality
 Simulator.c executes the binary machine code in a simulated environment.

-Memory Initialization: Sets up an array or similar data structure to represent memory.
+Memory Initialization: Sets up an array structure to represent memory.

 Register Initialization: Initializes registers used by the SIMP processor, including general-purpose and special-purpose registers.